This site is optimised for modern web browsers, and does not fully support your version of Internet Explorer.

 More information on the types of survey available can be found on the RICS website.

 In Scotland, the valuation will usually have been completed before we receive the mortgage application.
-We will accept a transaction valuation for Scottish applications only, where the original inspection was completed within the last 3 months and where the valuer holds either a FRICS or MRICS qualifications.
+We will accept a transcript valuation for Scottish applications only, where the original inspection was completed within the last 3 months and where the valuer is on our current valuation panel.
 In all other cases we don't accept retypes or transcript valuations in any circumstances and a new mortgage valuation will be required.
+Please see our Price List for Home Report retype fees.

 Please be aware we are unable to accept: